-If, in the future, the unrestricted portion of the hotel room excise tax revenues is not sufficient or is unavailable, and other revenue streams do not materialize, the Authority will have cash flow difficulties.
+If, in the future, the unrestricted portion of the hotel room excise tax revenues is again not sufficient or is unavailable to support Convention Center operations, and other revenue streams do not materialize, the Authority will have cash flow difficulties.
 In such case, it may then be forced to call upon the Cooperation Agreement with the City of Pittsburgh and Allegheny County.
 This agreement, dated January 23, 1978, approves a shared payment by the City of Pittsburgh and Allegheny County to cover the Authority's operating deficit with respect to the Convention Center.